Coyotes are key predators in park ecosystems. People feeding them erodes visitor and coyote safety.

 The park continues to see issues with people feeding coyotes across Marin, particularly in the Marin Headlands.
 When fed, wild animals like coyotes quickly learn to associate people with food, and can exhibit aggressive behavior.
 Food-conditioned coyotes also spend more time along roads, increasing their chances of being hit by cars.

 Coyotes are difficult to study through direct observation.
 Much is still unknown about the ecology, population structure, genetics, and behavior of Marin coyotes, and how these factors are affected by human actions and urban development.

-Beginning fall 2020, National Park Service wildlife biologists will use temporary remote tracking collars to learn about the population size and movements of coyotes in the Marin Headlands.
+Beginning fall 2020 and continuing for the next three years, National Park Service wildlife biologists will use temporary remote tracking collars to learn about the population size and movements of coyotes in the Marin Headlands.

 Scientists in the Presidio have used remote tracking collars to understand the population size and movements of coyotes in San Francisco.
 Park biologists are now using a similar approach to learn about coyotes in the Marin Headlands.
 The park will use this information to proactively address problems with food-seeking coyotes, and protect the safety of both park visitors and wildlife.